angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-But wait, there is way more, how to match URL parameters, ensure the proper body is passed onto the request, and how course return we'll explore how to return a variety of responses.
+But wait, there is way more, you can match URL parameters, and ensure that the proper content is passed onto the request, and of course, we'll explore how to return a variety of responses.

 ## Configuration

-Let's step back just a bit and see what happens behind the scene.
+Let's step back just a bit and see what happens behind the scenes.
 When your application is running in the browser, not in test mode, and the service invokes `http.get` then an actual call to a server is issued, and a little bit later a response comes back asynchronously.
 However, when we write unit tests we don't want to use a real server, we want to use a mock server and be able to return a variety of responses to ensure your application behaves correctly in all circumstances.
 To this end, Angular provides a mocking service that enables us to inspect the requests and allows your to specify the response returned for each of the calls.

 So let's see how we setup our test harness and mock server.
 First import the `HttpClientTestingModule` and `HttpTestingController`.